Customer Service Experience - Sympathetic to our Vision

-Everything Roula did reinforced her professionalism, her thoroughness and her ability to listen instead of impose.
+Everything Roula did reinforce her professionalism, her thoroughness and her ability to listen instead of imposing.
 If she felt we were going down a dead-end path she got us back on track with straight-forward honesty but without making us feel wrong or stupid.

 Roula got the job because she listened, she got back to us immediately and helped us make the most of our time in Greece; she explained things so we would understand and didn't talk in builder's jargon, she was proud of her work, she found common ground between us and talked about more than just work.

 Read more about Impact Factory's Customer Service Training in London

 “This has to be the best customer services training I have ever attended.
 The course was made fun and I felt comfortable enough to participate and enjoyed it.
 I thought it would have been boring, but the scenarios and role play implemented the learning process.”

 To ensure that the courses you attend are of the highest quality, offering the best professional tuition possible,